Lumminal/vndb-go/README.md

 # vndb-go

-vndb-go is an api wrapper built with Golang as a learning project, therefore it may be unstable for actual use.
+vndb-go is an api wrapper for [VNDB API](https://api.vndb.org/kana).

-Zero-dependencies are required to run this library.
+Zero dependencies are required to run this package.

-Look at the examples below to see how it works.
+Check out the examples to see how it works.

+### Status

+This project was made as part of learning backend development and golang, therefore **it's experimental and unstable for actual use**.

+Some features like UList PATCH/DELETE have not been implemented.

 # Installation